Bumblefoot Chicken Picture

 Removal of Dead Tissue

-Removal of dead tissue is usually achieved by using a scalpel to make incisions across the entire area of the affected tissue.
-Drainage may be enhanced by using saline solution to loosen debris before rinsing with sterile water or saline solution.
+Using a scalpel to make incisions across the entire area of the affected tissue is the usual method for achieving the removal of dead tissue.
+Using saline solution to loosen debris before rising with sterile water or saline solution may enhance drainage.

 Surgical Drainage